Linear French Drains – A Gutter in the Ground

-DEAR TIM: We have lived in our home for 22 years.
+DEAR TIM: We've lived in our home for twenty-two years.
 Our basement has always been dry.
 However, this winter water began to enter our basement along our front wall.
 There are no cracks in the foundation wall and the water company indicates that our water line is not leaking.
 What has happened?
 Is there a way to either stop or control the water?
 By the way, what do you think of the new raised bed landscaping in the photos?
+C.H.

 DEAR C. H.: Your landscaping looks great, for now.
 I suggest you go out and enjoy it before your landscaper comes back out and temporarily removes it.
 The landscaping activity is the root of your problem.
 Several things may have happened.

-Negative slope causes a majority of basement or crawl space drainage problems.
+Negative slope and roof water dumping next to a foundation cause a majority of basement or crawlspace drainage problems.
 It can also cause problems for houses built on slabs.
-Houses built on hillsides often are victims of negative slopes, as the ground uphill from the house directs surface and ground water directly at the structure.
+Houses built on hillsides often are victims of negative slopes, as the ground uphill from the house directs surface and groundwater directly at the structure.

 Two other things could have happened as well.
 The landscaper could have accidentally broken an underground downspout line while digging.
 Every time it rains water could be saturating the soil against your foundation.
 Landscapers sometimes till the soil before they plant.
 This tilling activity fluffs the soil which makes it soak up water more readily.

 In those areas where the landscaper has created a negative slope, remove whatever dirt is necessary to create a positive slope away from your house.
 If your foundation is high enough out of the ground, you can actually add dirt to create the same effect.
 However, always try to leave a minimum of 6 inches of foundation exposed.
-The ground should then slope away from the foundation at least 6 inches of fall in the first 10 feet.
+Study the illustration above.

-I do NOT recommend using a filter fabric to line the sides of the trench or a filter-fabric sock to cover the pipe.
-Although the chances of silt passing through the soil are minimal, these filter products are designed to stop the movement of the silt.
-If the fabric gets clogged with silt, then water can't find its way into the trench or the pipe and all of your work has been wasted.
+Filter fabric products are designed to stop the movement of the silt.
+If the fabric gets clogged with silt, then water can't find its way into the trench or the pipe.

 Because my lot slopes front to back, I constructed the trench so that it sloped at a shallower angle than my lot.
 The drainpipe actually comes out of the ground at the rear of my property.
 All of the water which used to come towards my house hits this linear French drain.
 Because water usually takes the path of least resistance, it drops through the gravel and then takes a white water ride through the pipe to the rear of my yard.
 Most yards have enough slope to make this system work very effectively.